Flop Poker: The Post Flop Strategy Guide

 Pair, Middle Pocket Pair, Top Pair with Low Kicker

 If you’re holding on to one of these combos, you should bet out if there is no action before you.
 If you are called, it’s worth seeing what the card shows on the turn.
 If you are raised, the safest play would be to fold with these cards.
-However, if it’s a standard raise, then it’s worth considering calling with the top pair, but fold any of the other combos.
+However, if it’s a standard raise, it’s worth considering calling with top pair.
+In most cases, fold any other combos.

 Overpair, Two Pair, Top Pair with Top Kicker

-If you have one of these decent hands, you’re in an excellent position and holding the strong hand, so you should raise the bet.
-But you should raise the wrong pot odds, so go in quite strong.
-You don’t want to give your opponents a chance to catch you on the next card, if you slow play the round, your hand could become weaker.
+If you have one of these hands, you’re in an excellent position, so you should raise.
+But you want to avoid offering your opponent correct pot odds to draw, so make a sizable bet.
+Remember: You want to avoid giving your opponents a chance to catch the next card.
+If you slowplay, your hand could become weaker.

 Set, Straight, Flush

-Should you find yourself holding one of these hands, then you’re in a fantastic position.
-In this situation you want to bet out in a bid to get as much money into the pot as possible, so you have a good chance of scooping a sizable pot.
-You could slow play the round here but it’s better to go for pot size.
-If you have a weak flush, you should still bet to take advantage of those looking to call with a hair card.
+If you find yourself holding one of these hands, you’re in a fantastic position.
+In this situation, you want to bet out in a bid to get as much money into the pot as possible since you have a good chance of scooping a sizable pot.
+You could slow play here, but it’s better to go for pot size.
+If you have a weak flush, you should still bet to take advantage of those looking to call with on a bigger draw.

 Full House, Four of a Kind, Straight Flush

 If you’re holding one of these hands, then you’re surely in a winning position.
-These hands don’t come along very often so you want to take full advantage.
-You should consider slow playing the round and allow other cards to come out.
-This is because you want to increase the pot size to its maximum potential.
-If you only take a small pot with a strong hand like this, then it’s almost wasteful.
+However, these hands come along infrequently, so you want to take full advantage.
+Consider slowplaying and allow other cards to come out.
+You want to increase the pot size to its maximum potential.
+If you only take a small pot with a strong hand like this, it’s almost a waste.

 Flop Strategy Tips

 There’s plenty to think about when the flop comes down.
 First and foremost, you should always have your opponents in mind and consider what hands they could hold.
 This means taking note of their action on the flop and assuming your opponent has a drawing hand.
-You should never get attached to your good hands either; if your opponent is showing a lot of strength, then you need to let the good hands go.
+You should never get attached to your good hands either; if your opponent shows a lot of strength, you must let the good hands go.
 Furthermore, it all comes down to reading the situation and playing smart.
-Don’t rely on luck, as a pre-flop strategy will always work in your favor.
+Don’t rely on luck.

 Give Your Opponent the Wrong Pot Odds

-One thing that you should consider when making decisions on the flop is how to use conventional poker strategy against your opponents by giving them incorrect odds to call with a draw.
-On wet, draw-heavy flops like JcTc8s, 7s8sTh, etc., it’s better to use a large sizing with your strong hands, as it gives your opponents the wrong odds to call.
+When making decisions on the flop, consider using conventional poker strategy against your opponents by giving them incorrect odds to call with a draw.
+For example, on wet, draw-heavy flops like J♣T♣8♠, 7♠8♠T♥, etc., it’s better to use a large sizing with your strong hands, as it gives your opponents the wrong odds to call.

 Flop Poker FAQs